Daily Kos

 Daily Kos (/koʊz/ KOHZ) is a group blog and internet forum focused on the U.S. Democratic Party and liberal American politics.
-The site includes glossaries and other content.
-It is sometimes considered an example of "netroots" activism.
+The site publishes blog posts, polls, election and campaign fundraising data, and is considered an example of "netroots" activism.

 Daily Kos was founded in 2002 by Markos Moulitsas and takes the name Kos from the last syllable of his first name, his nickname while in the military.

-Organization overview

-Funding

-According to Daily Kos, its finances are sustained through lead generation, sponsored content, fundraising, and donations from readers and supporters who have signed up to receive joint petition emails from Daily Kos.

-During the 2020 COVID-19 pandemic, the Kos Media received between $1 million and $2 million in federally-backed small business loans from Newtek Small Business Finance as part of the Paycheck Protection Program.
-The organization said it would help them retain 86 employees.

-Viewership and reception
+History

+Daily Kos was founded in May 2002 by Markos Moulitsas in Berkeley, California.

+The Daily Kos is funded by advertising, fundraising, and donations.

 As of September 2014, Daily Kos has had an average weekday traffic of hundreds of thousands.

-In 2008, Time magazine readers named Daily Kos the second best blog.
-In 2009, Time listed Daily Kos in its "Most Overrated Blogs" section due to the loss of its mission, fighting the "oppressive and war-crazed" Republican administration, during Democrat Barack Obama's presidency.
 The website ran on the Scoop content management system until 2011 when it moved to its own custom content management system referred to as "DK 4.0".
 In 2016 and 2017, the Trump presidency brought out huge support for the blog, with more than half a million in direct donations being received from their email campaigns.